AI Visibility Perimeter

 Governance Visibility

-Understand how AI systems are used across departments without turning oversight into employee surveillance.
+Understand how AI systems are used across departments through organizational mapping and metadata-first context.

 AI Asset Discovery